Quick Answer

 Is bitdefender.exe Safe?

-Yes, bitdefender.exe is completely safe when it's the legitimate Bitdefender antivirus software installed from official sources.
+Yes, bitdefender.exe is safe when it is the legitimate Bitdefender file installed from official sources (bitdefender.com or bundled with your OEM) and located in the proper program directory.

 Is bitdefender.exe a Virus or Malware?